 Additional Resources

 ClientTrack® is our industry-leading case management platform for domestic violence organizations as well as other health and human service groups.
-Take our work with Safe Horizons for example–as the nation’s leading victim assistance program, they help advocate for thousands of domestic violence victims every year.
+Take our work with Safe Horizon for example—as one of the nation’s leading victim assistance programs, they help advocate for thousands of domestic violence victims every year.

 Reach out for a demo of ClientTrack today.